writethedocs/www/README.md

    * download and install [pip](https://pip.pypa.io/en/stable/installing/).
    * install `virtualenv` using your package manager

-### To generate the docs locally
+### Installing the project requirements

-2. In the repository root directory (`www` by default), create a virtual environment for the project requirements `virtualenv venv` and activate it `source venv/bin/activate`.
+1. In the repository root directory (`www` by default), create a virtual environment for the project requirements by running `virtualenv venv`.
+More info on [virtualenv](https://virtualenv.pypa.io/en/stable/).

+2. Activate the virtual environment by running `source venv/bin/activate` (you'll need to do this every time you come back to the project).

-3. In the repository root directory (`www` by default), run `pip install -r requirements.txt` to install sphinx and other requirements.
+2. In the repository root directory (`www` by default), run `pip install -r requirements.txt` to install sphinx and other requirements.

+### Previewing the docs locally

-4. In the `docs` directory, run `make livehtml` to view the docs on [http://127.0.0.1:8888/](http://127.0.0.1:8888/).
+1. In the `docs` directory, run `make livehtml` to view the docs on [http://127.0.0.1:8888/](http://127.0.0.1:8888/).

 If you're not seeing new content in the local preview, run `make clean` to delete the generated files, then `make livehtml` to regenerate them.